 Online learning is growing even while overall university enrolments continue to fall.
 Translation: universities are working really hard to attract students to their online courses.
 Universities see that they can attract students from far and wide with online degrees.

 The upshot of this is that there’s a ton of competition between universities wanting to attract you!
 In all three universities I’ve worked for in the past decade, there was a big push to try to attract students to online classes.
-We’ve put in place a ton of strategies including new personal tutor services, new technologies and ever more engaging content.
+We’ve put in place a ton of strategies including new personal tutor services, new communication technologies, and ever more engaging content.

 Online degrees are progressing in leaps and bounds.
 If you sign up to an online degree, you’re signing up to a type of course that’s got a lot of money being poured into it by universities vying to win the title of ‘best online degree provider’.
 In reward for your money, the universities will be working very hard to retain you in their courses.